Hesprs/Hesprs.github.io/Contents/about/en.md

 ---

 ## 📜 Update Log

+### V 2.5.0   2 May 2025
+1. Simplify the website using custom elements;
+2. The article entries are now flippable cards with content introductions on their back, empowered by a custom element with super smooth transitions and splendid visual effects;
+3. Add a thin border and transparency to most elements to ensure a more uniform appearance and ethereal texture;
+4. Fix the bug of extra padding between the "Go Back to Homepage" button icon and text in the 404 page;
+5. Adjust article cards' scale and padding to make them more readable on small-screen devices;
+6. Make it possible to dynamically load the extra style sheets;
+7. Neaten CSS sheets.

 ### V 2.4.3   30 Apr.
 2025
 1. Apply more aesthetic fonts for articles titles and welcome slogans;